Xenosaurus

-Xenosaurus is a genus of lizards; it is the only extant genus in the family Xenosauridae, with 14 species currently recognized.
-Also known as knob-scaled lizards, they can found in southwestern Tamaulipas and eastern Guerrero in Mexico.
+Xenosaurus is a genus of lizards; it is the only extant genus in the family Xenosauridae, with 14 species recognized.
+Also known commonly as knob-scaled lizards, species of Xenosaurus can found in Mexico and Guatemala.
 These lizards are known to feed on a variety of crawling and flying insects.
 This genus mostly eats orthopterans, coleopterans (beetles), dipterans, and myriapods.

 Species

 The following 14 species are recognized as being valid.